How to Calculate the ROI of Retail Sales Training Programs

 Improved customer experience

 Exceptional customer service begins the moment a shopper walks into your retail store.
-So, what first impression does your store give?
+So, what is the first impression your store gives?

 If an employee is distracted by their phone or hiding behind a sales counter, your customers will notice (and they might even make an immediate dash for the door.)

 Retail sales training teaches employees to immediately and authentically engage with customers.
-It also provides your staff with the ongoing support they need to speak to customer pain points and solve problems easily.
+It also gives your staff the ongoing support to speak to customers' pain points and solve problems quickly.

-When your sales associates know how to interact with customers confidently, creatively meet their needs, and provide solutions to unexpected problems, they’ll sell more, which means increased sales and revenue for your retail store.
+When your sales associates know how to interact confidently with customers, creatively meet their needs, and provide solutions to unexpected problems, they’ll sell more, which means increased sales and revenue for your retail store.

 Happier employees

-Invest in your employees' happiness if you want to improve your profit margins.
+Invest in your employees' happiness to improve your profit margins.
 Here’s why:

 You can’t fake a five-star customer experience.
 If your employees are unhappy, your shoppers will notice.

 A confident and satisfied employee has the tools and knowledge to succeed.
-These sales associates want to sell more and provide an exceptional shopping experience to every person who walks into your store.
+These sales associates want to sell more and provide an exceptional shopping experience to everyone who enters your store.

 Studies show 65% of employees expect guidance from their managers and feel more engaged when they get it — yet many retail sales associates report little to no ongoing sales training.